ganto/ansible-acme_tiny/docs/introduction.rst

 acme-tiny
 ^^^^^^^^^

-As there are different ways to setup ``acme-tiny`` on the various distributions this task is not covered by this Ansible role.
+As there are different ways to setup :program:`acme-tiny` on the various distributions this task is not covered by the Ansible role.
 It has to be done manually prior to running the role.

 For Gentoo users the role author provides an `acme-tiny ebuild
 <https://github.com/ganto/linuxmonk-overlay/tree/master/app-crypt/acme-tiny>`_